Bokpoort CSP: Inauguration

 Speaking at the launch, Minister Davies said the Bokpoort project is the largest investment by a Saudi company, ACWA Power and needs to be celebrated as it instills confidence in government’s long-term infrastructure roll out and also strengthens relations between the two countries.
 "This project has a major socio-economic development impact for the Northern Cape and South Africa.
 Through the bid window process the overall prices of energy have become very competitive.
-The design of the Renewable Energy Independent Power Producers Procurement Program (REIPPP) is intended to leverage the investment in the energy sector to contribute to industrialization of the local economy," said Davies.
+The design of the Renewable Energy Independent Power Producers Procurement Programme (REIPPPP) is intended to leverage the investment in the energy sector to contribute to industrialization of the local economy," said Davies.

 Commercial operation

 The CEO for Bokpoort CSP, Mr Ryno Lacock was proud to announce that on 27 November 2017, the plant clocked production of 1009.31 MWh in a single day.
 This is the highest production ever over a single 24 hour period.
 The previous record was 999.13 MWh on 28 November 2016 which fell just short of the "Sweet Spot" of 1000 MWh per day which is equivalent to 20 hours of full load operations (with a 50MW turbine and a 9.3 hour storage system) akin to base-load technologies.